cse-sim/cse/doc/src/docs/input-data/airhandler.md

 Crankcase heater presence and control method.
 Choice of:

-<%= csv_table(<<END, :row_header => false)
+{{
-NONE, No crankcase heater present
-CONSTANT, Crankcase heater input always _cchPMx_ (below).
+  csv_table("NONE, No crankcase heater present CONSTANT, Crankcase heater input always _cchPMx_ (below).
 PTC, Proportional control based on oil temp when compressor does not run in subhour (see _cchTMx_&comma; _cchMn_&comma; and _cchDT_).
 If compressor runs at all in subhour&comma; the oil is assumed to be hotter than _cchTMn_ and crankcase heater input is _cchPMn_.
 (PTC stands for 'Positive Temperature Coefficient' or 'Proportional Temperature Control'.)
 TSTAT, Control based on outdoor temperature&comma; with optional differential&comma; during subhours when compressor is off; crankcase heater does not operate if compressor runs at all in subhour.
 See _cchTOn_&comma; _cchTOff_.
 CONSTANT_CLO
 PTC_CLO, Same as corresponding choices above except zero crankcase heater input during fraction of time compressor is on ('Compressor Lock Out').
-There is no TSTAT_CLO because under TSTAT the crankcase heater does not operate anyway when the compressor is on.
+There is no TSTAT_CLO because under TSTAT the crankcase heater does not operate anyway when the compressor is on.")
-END
-%>
+}}

 {{
   member_table({